christasmithgit/RPTestingSample/Testing.md

 ### What to test?
 - Test the positive case
 - Test negative cases
-- Almost anything can be tested, so when defining the spec, don’t worry about how you will test!
+- Almost anything can be tested, so when defining the spec, donï¿½t worry about how you will test!
 - Test ranges, including null
 - Test conditional and branching logic
-- Don’t try and test framework/platform code
+- Donï¿½t try and test framework/platform code
 - API Validation for example
-- Aim for high test coverage, but know that 100% isn’t achievable
+- Aim for high test coverage, but know that 100% isnï¿½t achievable

 ## System Tests
 Checks that the service is able to integrate with its own repositories (i.e. SQL Server).
 During these tests, other (remote) repositories are still emulated.